Victor Hugo: Memorials

 Statue of Victor Hugo in Rome, Italy.
 It is across from the Museo Carlo Bilotti on Viale Fiorello La Guardia.

 His legacy has been honored in many ways, including his portrait being placed on French currency.

 The people of Guernsey erected a statue by sculptor Jean Boucher in Candie Gardens (Saint Peter Port) to commemorate his stay in the islands.
 The City of Paris has preserved his residences Hauteville House, Guernsey, and 6, Place des Vosges, Paris, as museums.
-The house where he stayed in Vianden, Luxembourg, in 1871 has also become a commemorative museum.
+The house where he stayed in Vianden, Luxembourg, in 1871 has also become a museum.

 The Avenue Victor-Hugo in the 16th arrondissement of Paris bears Hugo's name and links the Place de l'Étoile to the vicinity of the Bois de Boulogne by way of the Place Victor-Hugo.
-This square is served by a Paris Métro stop also named in his honour.
+This square is served by a Paris Metro stop also named in his honour.
 In the town of Béziers there is a main street, a school, hospital and several cafés named after Hugo, and a number of streets and avenues throughout France are named after him.
-The school Lycée Victor Hugo was founded in his town of birth, Besançon in France.
-Avenue Victor-Hugo, located in Shawinigan, Quebec, was named to honour him.
-A street in San Francisco, Hugo Street, is named for him.
+The Lycée Victor Hugo school was founded in his town of birth, Besançon in France.
+Avenue Victor-Hugo, located in Shawinigan, Quebec, was named in honour of him.
+A street in San Francisco, Hugo Street, is named after him.